milanglacier/yarepl.nvim/README.md

 # yarepl.nvim

-Yet Another REPL is a flexible REPL (Read-Eval-Print Loop) management tool that supports multiple paradigms for interacting with REPLs.
-It offers project-level configurations, works with tmux, integrates with `Telescope`, `fzf-lua`, and `aider.chat`, and provides a native dot repeat feature, without requiring vim-repeat.
+Yet Another REPL is a flexible REPL / TUI App management tool that supports multiple paradigms for interacting with tui-apps*.
+It seamlessly integrates with `Telescope`, `fzf-lua`, and `aider.chat`.
+This plugin also works with project-level config and tmux, and includes a native dot repeat feature without requiring vim-repeat.

+Flexibility and parallelism are core priorities.
+With yarepl.nvim, you can effortlessly interact with multiple tui-apps through various paradigms:

+- Send text from multiple buffers (same or different file types) to a single tui-app.
+- Send text from a single buffer to multiple tui-apps (same program or different)
+- Attach a buffer to a dedicated tui-apps

+*tui-apps refers to both TUI Apps and REPLs collectively.

 # Showcase